-I've adapted this recipe for Mini Chocolate Eclairs from Paula Deen.
-It is one of my favorites because it's easy and fabulous!
+I've adapted this recipe for Mini Chocolate Eclairs from Paula Deen, the controversy about her personal indiscretion not withstanding.
+This is one of my favorites because it's easy and fabulous!
 I never use margarine, so I've dropped that alternative from the recipe.
 Real butter is always best.
 As always, I use the very best dark chocolate for the topping.
 I've changed a few measurements and directions in the recipe for the novice Eclair Chef.
 If you're a purist, just click on Paula Deen's recipe above.

 Because these eclairs are so small, feel free to have 3 or 4. :-) Yield depends on how small you make them, but I usually get about 40 small eclairs from this recipe.
 They're great for a crowd!

 Want to make these even more chocolate-y?
 Add a handful of chocolate chips to the egg cream filling or fill with chocolate cream instead: just add 1/4 cup dark cocoa to the dry ingredients.
 To fill the eclairs, I use a pastry bag, but if you don't have one, you can always fill a Ziploc bag and cut the tip off to pipe the filling into the eclair.

 You will probably have some extra icing.
 Half the recipe if you ice sparingly.
 I'm for more chocolate, so there's never much left.

 1 cup water

 1 cup sifted flour

 3/4 cup sugar